 In the following example, anyone who placed an order in the last 30 days OR was active on site in the last 30 days will be included.

 Using the AND connector between conditions will make a filter more exclusive.
 We will check each condition separated by AND individually, but each condition must be true in order for someone to be included.
 If Joe meets one condition but doesn't meet another, Joe will be excluded from your flow.

 In the following example, only those who placed an order in the last 30 days AND were active on site in the last 30 days will be included.

 A flow captures everyone who qualifies with the initial trigger (i.e. Checkout Started).
 Then, they will enter the flow.
 All trigger filters AND flow filters will be applied at this time as well, however:

-- If someone fails the trigger and/or flow filters at this time, they will be filtered out and will not get queued up for any flow emails
+- If someone fails the trigger and/or flow filters at this time, they will be filtered out and will not be queued for any flow emails.

-- Everyone that passed the trigger and flow filters (initially) will enter the flow and get queued up for all emails at this time
+- Everyone who passed the trigger and flow filters initially will enter the flow and be queued for all emails at this time.

-If you explore the Recipient Activity for a flow email, by clicking on Analytics (Last 30 Days) > Recipient Activity, you will see the number of total recipients.
-If you click on the Other drop-down, you will see the number of individuals falling into the Skipped: Fails Flow Filters bucket.
-This shows you those that entered the flow but failed the flow filters at email send time.
+If you explore the Recipient Activity for a flow email by clicking on Analytics (Last 30 Days) > Recipient Activity, you will see the number of total recipients.
+If you click on the Other dropdown, you will see the number of individuals falling into the Skipped: Fails Flow Filters bucket.
+This shows you those who entered the flow but failed the flow filters at email send time.